eswan0962/icecauldron.github.io/Genesis/Genesis30.md

 **30**

-1 Blame is a poison.
-2
+1 When you realize that someone cannot give you what you had hoped, there is often anger, blame, and hopelessness.
+2 Beings that may experiencing your devastation may feel